teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 trivial (if they are signed individually), or more complex (if they are signed via a merkle tree, and the merkle tree needs to be reconstructed).
-This complexity is acceptable only to the extent that it reduces diff size.
+This complexity is acceptable only to the extent that it reduces compressed diff size.

-Once the SNIPs are reconstructed, relays will hold them, and serve them to clients.
+Once the SNIPs are reconstructed, relays will hold them and serve them to clients.

 ### What isn't in this document